sagivba/sagiv-barhoom.me/_posts/2022-08-13-Oracle_and_Parallelism.md

 SELECT /*+ parallel(auto) */ ename, dname  FROM emp e, dept d WHERE e.deptno=d.deptno;
 ```
+### Other hints that might help:
+1. STATEMENT_QUEUING/NO_STATEMENT_QUEUING
+   When PARALLEL_DEGREE_POLICY is set to AUTO, STATEMENT_QUEUING hint enables a statement to bypass the parallel statement queue.
+2. PQ_CONCURRENT_UNION/NO_PQ_CONCURRENT_UNION
+   force the Oracle optimizer to execute each query block in parallel, executing each piece of the query simultaneously.
+3. PARALLEL_INDEX/NO_PARALLEL_INDEX
+4. DISABLE_PARALLEL_DML

 ## Specifying the Degree of Parallelism on table
 ```sql
 ALTER TABLE customers PARALLEL 4;